In this article:

 - (no operator) The word is optional, but the rows that contain it are rated higher.

 *The truncation (or wildcard) operator.
 Appended to the word to be affected.

 "A phrase enclosed within double quotes must be contained literally, as it was typed.

-Note: MySQL option ft_min_word_len defines min word length available for full-text search.
-By default it's 4.
-If you change this paramater, you need also to set EspoCRM fullTextSearchMinLength parameter at data/config.php:
+ft_min_word_len defines a minimum word length available for full-text search.
+By default it's set to

-Note: MySQL has a blacklist of words that are not available for full-text search.
-E.g. test, hello.
+MySQL has a list of stopwords that are ignored by full-text search.
+E.g. hello.